shaojun/open_docs/projects/edge/rv1126/prepare.md

     As you're packing your own fireware, then only 2 Partition info need to be updated correspondingly with your new exported file(size), they are in the:
     >0x00C00000@0x00038000(rootfs),0x00060000@0x00C38000(oem),-@0x00C98000(userdata:grow)

+    understand as: **Partition_Size@Partition_Start_Address**

     * Partition `rootfs`
-    the exported file is actually a new `rootfs` that is supposed to replacing the old (official) one, once replaced, the partition size need to adjust as well.
+    the exported file is actually a new `rootfs` that is supposed to replacing the old (official) one, once replaced, the partition size and follwed partitions StartAddress are needed to adjust as well.
-    `0x00C00000` is `rootfs` partition size, it must greater than the file `rootfs.img` size, the requried `rootfs` partition size's caculation can be understood with: `0x00C00000  块 * 512 字节每块 / 1024 / 1024 = 6144 MByte`, obvious the `6144` is greater(**and must**) than actual `rootfs.img` file size(5.84GB), it's a proper value here, it also means you can set higher value(but don't know the impact?).
+    `0x00C00000` is `rootfs` partition size, it must greater than the file `rootfs.img` size, the requried `rootfs` partition size's caculation can be understood with: `0x00C00000  块 * 512 字节每块 / 1024 / 1024 = 6144 MByte`, obvious the `6144` is greater(**and must**) than actual `rootfs.img` file size(5.84GB), it's a proper value here, it also means you can set higher value.

     * Partition `oem`:
-        >0x00060000@0x00C38000(oem)
+        >0x00060000@0x00C38000(oem),-@0x00C98000(userdata:grow)

-        because this partition is following `rootfs` partition, so with the adjustment of `rootfs` partition, we need to update the `oem` partition as well with rule: `分区大小 + 所在地址 = 下一个分区的所在地址` which is `0x00C00000 + 0x00038000 = 0x00C38000`
+        because these 2 partitions are following `rootfs` partition, so with the adjustment of `rootfs` partition, we need to update above 2 partitions' start address as well with rule: `分区大小 + 所在地址 = 下一个分区的所在地址` which is `0x00C00000 + 0x00038000 = 0x00C38000`

 * Flashing `*.img` files to board for your own fireware pack, replace that 2 files with yours, others still use the firefly official ones.